 Suitability Suitable for students who have at least attended the workshop 'Making a Temari Ball' or who have made a temari ball previously.
 It is not absolutely essential to have attended Part 2 Temari workshops before attending Part 3.

-Date(s): Will be run again on demand.
-Please register your interest by contacting us.
+Date(s): This workshop will be run again on demand.
+Please contact us to register your interest.

 Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival: from 9.30 am.

 Location Alstonefield Memorial Hall (The Village Hall) Postcode for Satnav - DE6 2FR Click for Directions

 Refreshments Tea & coffee is provided throughout the day, with home baking Please bring your own packed lunch.

 What you need to bring One pre-wrapped polystyrene ball* (so that we can start measuring at the start of the workshop)

 * Please use a 60 mm polystyrene ball, which should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
 Please make sure the ball is wrapped with a good layer of wool, so that it is not too small.

 All other materials and equipment will be provided.
 N.B. you will be provided with a poly ball as part of your pack, to replace the one you have wrapped.